rbiswas143/sfs/README.md

     While there are lots of ways to make direct backups of directories, an SFS allows you to organize the content while backing them up and potentially saving them to multiple destinations with a single command.
-    For exaback themmple, you might have an SFS in which you add local files, like multimedia and documents, organize them in hierarchies resembling your storage hierarchies, then map the top-level SFS directories to backup destinations and preform the backup with a single save command.
+    For example, you might have an SFS in which you add local files, like multimedia and documents, organize them in hierarchies resembling your storage hierarchies, then map the top-level SFS directories to backup destinations and perform the backup with a single save command.
 Periodically, you will have to synchronize the SFS, sort the newly added local files and rerun the backup.

  - __Decouple Data Storage and View__